 Ib and Garry walked back toward the town, hands clutched between them.
 The sky stretched out above them- endless and deep and real- the ground beneath their feet was solid but changed, rugged and uneven in places, unlike the perfect carpeted floor of the gallery.
 There was ambient noise, the noise of wind and life that had been absent from the gallery when there hadn't been creatures around.
 The oppressive silence smothering every step and turning their voices quiet as they dared not talk loud enough to attract attention.

-"We're safe," Garry tries to soothe Ib as they walk into the town center.
+"We're safe," Garry tried to soothe Ib as they walk into the town center.

-"We're safe," Ib repeats, as though she is trying to taste the truth of the words.
-She sounds no more convinced than he feels.
+"We're safe," Ib repeated, as though she was trying to taste the truth of the words.
+She sounded no more convinced than he felt.
 The paranoia never left.
 The constant threat of the gallery never ceased.
 It was always there, the fear that a single wrong step would lead to going back, being where they never wanted to be again.
 Ib sucked in a breath of the fresh air, glad that it was there.
 There was nothing fresh in the gallery.